by Lesley Hill

 My friend Danielle (who also makes the sweetest art illustrations for kids), came to one of my punch needle workshops this spring.
 She had never needle punched before, but brought her own sketch and made this adorable little fox.
 Doesn’t he have the most thoughtful expression on his face?
 After Danielle was finishing punching her fox on a stretcher bar frame, she asked me to help her turn her project into a little pillow.
 I though I’d share the process in a blog post, because people can’t get enough of these plush punch needle projects!

 This tutorial will show you how to turn a finished punch needle piece into a plush pillow or stuffie.
-While I’ve used a square shape in this tutorial, this process is the same for any irregular shape including stuffies like my animal creatures, grapefruit, or evergreen tree.
+While I’ve used a square shape in this tutorial, this process is the same for any irregular shape including stuffies like my winter animals, grapefruit, or evergreen tree.

 Step 1: Cut your square of backing fabric one inch larger than your punch needle piece.
 For this project, the punched area measured 10” square, so I cut the square of backing fabric to be 11” square.
 Medium-weight fabric is ideal, but if you fall in love with a light-weight fabric, you can add a layer of fusible interfacing for more structure.
 I used Essex Linen Blend in Metallic Sand and added woven fusible interfacing to the back.